cryptpad/documentation/Readme.md

 ### translated images
 Images for English are in the `/images` folder.
 To provide localised versions of images, place them in a folder such as `images/fr/`.

+## Licenses

+The content of this docuemntation is licensed under the [Creative Commons Attribution 4.0 Internarional](LICENSE) (CC-BY).

+The theme is modified from the [Krita documentation](https://invent.kde.org/documentation/docs-krita-org/-/tree/master/) and licensed under the [GNU Free Documentation License](_themes/theme/LICENSE).